 Many people suffer from digestive issues and the sad part is that most don’t really have an explanation of the cause…nor the cure.
 However, Leaky Gut Syndrome has now become more known to doctors as well as patients and happens when the gut wall is compromised and contains holes, allowing unwanted toxins, microbes, undigested food, and foreign objects to pass through the lining of the intestines.
 This can cause a number of issues including:

 • Acne or other skin conditions

-• Chronic gas, bloating, constipation and/or diarrhea
+• Chronic digestive issues (gas, bloating, constipation and diarrhea)

 • Weight gain